Introduction

 Starting And Development of the Syro-Malankara Catholic Diaspora Community

-By a special decision of the Holy Episcopal Synod, and in accordance with the instructions of His Beatitude Moran Mor Baselios Cardinal Cleemis Catholicos, the then UK Malankara Catholic Mission Coordinator, Rev. Fr.
-Daniel Kulangara, arrived in Dublin on 25 February 2010 and visited Malankara families in and around the city.
+By the decision of the Holy Episcopal Synod, and His Beatitude Moran Mor Baselios Cardinal Cleemis Catholicos, appointed Fr.
+Daniel Kulangara as the coordinator of the Syro Malankara Catholics in Ireland who arrived in Dublin on 25 February 2010 and visited Malankara families in and around the city.
 On 28 February 2010, he celebrated Holy Mass at the Church of St. Finian in Swartz, thereby establishing the first Malankara Mission in the name of the Holy Mother of God.
 A committee of seven members was also formed to coordinate and promote its activities.
 From March 2010 onwards, monthly family prayer meetings began in Dublin.Subsequently, on various occasions, bishops and priests who had studied in Rome visited the community and celebrated Holy Mass.

 Earlier, on 24 January 2010, Moran Mor Baselios Cardinal Cleemis Catholicos, the Father and Head of the Church, made his first pastoral visit to the community.
 He celebrated Holy Mass for the Malankara faithful at St. Francis Xavier Church, Gardiner Street, where Venerable Mar Ivanios Metropolitan had previously celebrated the first Holy Mass in Ireland, commemorating the 80th anniversary of Mar Ivanios’ visit to the country.